corrode/corrode.github.io/content/blog/handling-none-option/index.md

 +++

 I noticed that handling the `None` variant of `Option` without falling back on `unwrap()` is a common papercut in Rust.
-It has been discussed a million times already, but it's a common topic in trainings and, surpringly, not even the Rust book mentions my favorite approach to handling it and many forum posts are outdated.
+It has been discussed a million times already, but it's a common topic in trainings and, surprisingly, not even the Rust book mentions my favorite approach to handling it and many forum posts are outdated.

 With practice, robust error handling becomes as easy as `unwrap()`, but safer.